declantyson/civ6-logical-tech-tree/README.md

-# Civ 6 Logical Tech Tree
+# cql

 This project will attempt to make the tech tree make a little bit more logical sense, and to balance it a bit.
 WIP.
-The eventual aim is to merge with stuff I like from [cqui](https://github.com/chaorace/cqui) for some general QOL improvements.
+The eventual aim is to merge with stuff I like from [cqui](https://github.com/chaorace/cqui) for some general quality of life improvements.